rahmannlab/rahmannlab.github.io/people/stoecker.md

 #bib: stoecker.bib
 ---

-I am a computer scientist writing my doctoral thesis about protein hypernetworks.
+ I am a doctoral student at the Chair of Genome Informatics, University Duisburg-Essen, Germany.
+ My current research interests are long reads (especially from PacBio SMRT sequencing) and protein hypernetworks.